Delayed Rewards Calibration via Reward Empirical Sufficiency: Delayed Reward Calibration

 \begin{definition}{\bf Reward Empirical Sufficiency.} If there exists a continuous space such that state vectors within it incur a particular environmental consequences, we define these states as the Reward Empirical Sufficiency. \end{definition}

-Given a stable environment, let $R_\mathrm{positive}$ be the desired environmental signals, including positive rewards; conversely, $R_\mathrm{negative}$ represents undesired environmental signals, including negative rewards, agent's deaths, game endings.
+Given an environment, let $R_\mathrm{positive}$ be the desired environmental signals, a.k.a. positive rewards; conversely, $R_\mathrm{negative}$ represents undesired environmental signals, including negative rewards, agent's deaths and game endings.
 We further define Empirical Sufficient Distribution (ESD) as: when agents explore the environment with a specific policy, if an agent reaches a state $s_\mathrm{suf}^\pi$ and invariably acquires $R_\mathrm{positive}$, we define a state $s_\mathrm{suf}^\pi$ as the empirical sufficient state to acquire $R_\mathrm{positive}$.
-If the all states in a distribution are empirical sufficient states, then we consider the distribution as the Empirical Sufficient Distribution of $R_\mathrm{positive}$.
+If the all states in a distribution are empirical sufficient states, we then consider the distribution as the Empirical Sufficient Distribution of $R_\mathrm{positive}$.